Where to Give

 Colonial Life Care

 Life Care was established to benefit Colonial residents who, through no fault of their own, are unable to pay the full cost of their care and do not qualify for government programs, such as Medicaid.
-Although Medicaid may benefit residents who need long-term nursing care, Medicaid does not provide assistance to those who live in assisted or independent living.
+Although Medicaid may benefit residents who need long-term nursing care, Medicaid does not provide assistance to all who live in assisted and independent living.

 Gifts to the employee emergency fund help staff experiencing an immediate or severe financial struggle due to an emergency.
 An emergency is defined as unforeseen circumstance that calls for immediate action and assistance relief.
 Examples of an emergency include loss of property due to a storm or fire, loss of spouse’s employment, significant personal health crisis, death of an immediate family member, etc.